Kseniya-G/TripleTen_Projects/Software Development Tools - Market of used cars/README.md

 ## Link to web application:
 https://project-6.onrender.com/

-To run the app locally, navigate to the `'6.
-Software Development Tools- Market of used cars'` directory in your terminal and run the command `streamlit run app.py`.
+To run the app locally, navigate to the `'Software Development Tools- Market of used cars'` directory in your terminal and run the command `streamlit run app.py`.

 ## Workbook Preview:
 ![Market of used cars](https://github.com/Kseniya-G/TripleTen_Projects/blob/main/6.%20Software%20Development%20Tools-%20Market%20of%20used%20cars/Pics/1.png)